ulab-team/ulabsite/content/authors/jlee/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: I am deeply committed to enhancing the efficiency and equality of urban land-use, with the goal of creating better spaces for living, working, and playing.
-My primary research focus is on identifying more effective urban planning strategies and values that should be considered in the process of creating sustainable urban spaces for our future.
-My ongoing research primarily revolves around urban land-use planning, the dynamics of the housing market, and the impact of public interventions on people's health and satisfaction.
+bio: Dr Jieun Lee employs natural experiments, econometric models, and big-data analysis using both structured and unstructured data to uncover policy implications for creating more equitable and efficient urban spaces.
+Her work provides insights into future urban spatial structures, dynamic changes in the housing market as reflected in real estate advertisement platforms, and the effects of policy measures that impact spatial dimensions with the goal of improving public health and urban livability.

 interests:
   - Urban Econometrics